NEED HELP? CONTACT A CASEWORKER Caseworker Contact Form OR CONTACT THE SRC LEGAL SERVICE SRC Legal Service

 FASS WRITING HUB: The Writing Hub helps FASS students through each stage of the writing process, including interpreting essay questions, developing ideas, and understanding how to reference correctly.

-STUDENT COUNSELLING SERVICE: The Student Counselling Service offers individual counselling and self-help resources to help you to develop strategies to minimise the impact of issues that affect your mental wellbeing.
-This service is completely confidential.
+STUDENT COUNSELLING SERVICE and WELLBEING SUPPORT: The University offers free and confidential counselling and wellbeing services.
+You need to register by clicking on the red box on this link and a clinician will contact you and arrange for you to receive the appropriate support.
+Student Counselling Service offers individual and confidential counselling, as well as self-help resources to support your mental wellbeing and studies.
 There are also many other community resources that you might want to consider, including Headspace, Reach Out, Beyond Blue, Head to Health, and Talk Campus.

 DISABILITY SERVICES UNIT: Students with a disability, long term injury or illness, or primary carer’s responsibility for someone with a disability can gain access to adjustments and services that can help them to succeed in their studies.
 Disabilities include physical or mental illnesses or conditions, as well as learning difficulties.